NiteeshL/ai-resume-parser/README.md

 3. Enter the Google Drive Folder ID containing the resumes in the input field and click "Process Resumes".
 The application can process a large number of resumes efficiently.

-4. The application will process the resumes and save the extracted data to `raw_extracted_resumes_with_scores.xlsx`.
+4. The application will process the resumes and save the extracted data to `processed_resumes_with_scores.xlsx`.

 ## Images and videos
 https://github.com/user-attachments/assets/6071ff1b-3151-426d-9088-c241bd0ed499